collapsed-stacks/startups/questions/13262/i-m-a-startup-ceo-and-i-want-to-create-an-assessment-report-for-my-technology.md

 - posted by: [Matiss](https://stackexchange.com/users/1819512/matiss) on 2017-09-01
 - score: 0

-<p>What you are looking for is called Software audit review.
-It is usually performed by external party, not a direct member of whoever is developing the software.</p>
+What you are looking for is called Software audit review.
+It is usually performed by external party, not a direct member of whoever is developing the software.

-<p>It can be either an auditor firm, another software firm, or an outside consultant.
-If the results are for your own, internal consumption, outside firm or consultant is the way to go.</p>
+It can be either an auditor firm, another software firm, or an outside consultant.
+If the results are for your own, internal consumption, outside firm or consultant is the way to go.

-<p>There are certain cases where audit review is required by customers, quite often government agencies.
-In those cases, only a certified auditor can perform this review and those services are very, very expensive.</p>
+There are certain cases where audit review is required by customers, quite often government agencies.
+In those cases, only a certified auditor can perform this review and those services are very, very expensive.